 Capital Regional Language Center is looking for language teachers.
 If you are looking for part-time work, flexible scheduling, and the most motivated students in the Capital Region, you should apply!
-Please read the information below and, if interested, email us (email@example.com) a cover letter, your resume, and 2 references.
+Please read the information below and, if interested, email us (email@example.com) a cover letter, your resume, copies of teaching certificates and your most recent transcript, and 2 references.

 Capital Region Language Center, a woman-owned (NYS WBE), local business with locations in Colonie and Troy, offers English as a Second Language (ESL) and world language training to children and adults, in addition to providing language training for schools and corporations.
 Our instructors all have native or near-native fluency in the languages they teach.

 Language instructors teach the target language to students aged 3 through adults.
 Teachers support, observe, and record the progress of their class.
 They also plan lessons in line with school objectives and the Capital Region Language Center mission with the aim of ensuring a healthy culture of learning.